DHTMLX/docs-suite/docs/form/api/form_height_config.md

 # height

-@short: sets the height of the control group
+@short: Optional.
+Sets the height of the control group

 @signature: {'height?: string | number | "content";'}